elugens/hello-javascript/docs/general-javascript-questions/objects-the-basics/objects.md

 ---

-### What are the seven (7) primitive data types in JavaScript?
+### What are the seven (7) primitive JavaScript data types?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> String, symbol, bigint, Boolean, undefined, number, and null data types.</div><br />
+  <div><strong>Interview Response:</strong> String, Symbol, BigInt, Boolean, undefined, number, and null data types.</div><br />
-  <div><strong>Technical Response:</strong> There are 7 primitive data types, including string, number, bigint, Boolean, undefined, symbol, and null data types.
-A primitive value is usually represented directly at the lowest level of the language implementation.<br /><br />
+  <div><strong>Technical Response:</strong> There are seven primitive data types: text, integer, BigInt, Boolean, undefined, Symbol, and null.
+A primitive value gets directly represented at the language implementation's lowest level most of the time.<br /><br />
   </div>
   </div>
 </details>

 ---

-### Are JavaScript primitive types immutable or mutable?
+### Are JavaScript primitive immutable or mutable?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> All primitives are immutable, meaning that they cannot be altered.</div><br />
+  <div><strong>Interview Response:</strong> All primitives are immutable and cannot be changed.</div><br />
-  <div><strong>Technical Response:</strong> All primitives are immutable, i.e., they cannot be altered.
-It is important not to confuse a primitive itself with a variable assigned a primitive value.
-The variable may be reassigned to a new value, but the existing value cannot be changed in the ways that objects, arrays, and functions can be altered.
-A primitive can be replaced, but it cannot be directly altered.<br />
+  <div><strong>Technical Response:</strong> All primitives are unchanging and unchangeable.
+It is crucial to distinguish between a primitive and a variable with a primitive value.
+The variable can assign a new value, but it cannot get modified like objects, arrays, and functions can.
+A primitive can get swapped, but it cannot get directly altered.<br />
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />